Stelios Kazantzidis: Biography

 Following Marinella's departure Litsa Diamandi became his primary female harmony vocalist in 1968.
 The album simply titled Stelios Kazantzidis (often referred to as the "balloon album", due to its cover artwork), was a transitional album.
 Marinella sang on some songs (including "Pame Tsarka"-an updated version of Tsitsanis' "Bakse Tsifliki") and Diamandi on others (e.g. the big hit "Efiye Efiye").

-In 1968, Kazantzidis recorded "Nyhterides Ki Arahnes", written by newcomer Hristos Nikolopoulos; the song became an immediate success.
-The follow-up to this album, Ena Gramma had a number of hits, which included "Sto Trapezi Pou Tha Pino", "Pare T' Ahnaria", "Tha Kopso to Telefono" and "Kai Oi Andres Klene" (men cry too).
+In 1968, Kazantzidis recorded "Nyhterides Ki Arahnes", written by newcomer Christos Nikolopoulos; the song became an immediate success.
+The follow-up to this album, Ena Gramma had a number of hits, which included "Sto Trapezi Pou Tha Pino", "Pare T' Ahnaria", "Tha Kopso to Telefono" and "Kai Oi Andres Klene".
 Marinella had an "answer back" to that latter song, by releasing "Oi Andres Den Klene" (men don't cry).

-In 1973 he collaborated with songwriter Akis Panou and released an album with six songs, including one of his biggest hits, "I zoi mou oli", and in 1974 he recorded "Stin Anatoli", composed by Theodorakis.
+In 1973 he collaborated with songwriter Akis Panou and released an album with six songs, including one of his biggest hits, "I zoi mou oli", and in 1974 he recorded "Stin Anatoli", composed by Mikis Theodorakis.
 The next year he recorded another one of his biggest hits, "Iparho", penned by Pythagoras.
 Suddenly Kazantzidis rocked the Greek music industry again, when he announced his decision to stop recording.
 He accused his label of "colonial-like" contracts and took a leave from recording.
-In 1987 he recorded again for the first time after 12 years. "Ο Dromos Tis Epistrofis" (Ο Δρόμος της Επιστροφής) sold 200,000 copies and became a commercial success.
-He continued to release records occasionally for the rest of his life.
+In 1987 he recorded again for the first time after 12 years. "Ο Dromos Tis Epistrofis" (Ο Δρόμος της Επιστροφής) sold 200,000 copies in a few hours and became a commercial success.
+He continued to release special records occasionally for the rest of his life (Eleftheros, Vradiazei, Tragoudo etc).
 Kazantidis, besides his work on folk music, also recorded four records with Pontic music alongside Chrysanthos Theodoridis, the greatest Pontic singer, songwriter, and lyricist.
+On 19 December 2024, his life was brought to the big screen in the movie I Exist, starring Christos Mastoras.
+In just the first four days of its release, the film sold 118,000 tickets.
+The film was released in 2025 in Australia, also to great success amongst the diaspora - however it was released under the name "Stelios".